 During Fr.
 Cantrell's tenure, parish membership stabilized as parishioners healed from the schism and lawsuit.
 Thanks to parishioners' memorial gifts, fund-raising efforts and other contributions, several significant improvements to the physical plant were made, including the installation of a slate floor in the church building and the renovation of the sanctuary and elevation of the altar area to better facilitate worship.
 The church's original Allen electronic organ was replaced by a larger Allen console with a greater number and variety of voices.
 A number of stained-glass windows, including the Pentecost/Great Commission window (east nave), Four Evangelists window (west nave), Exodus window (north transept) and Our Lady of Walsingham window (south transept) were commissioned and installed.
 A flagpole was erected and a memorial area in honor of military servicemembers was dedicated.
 Importantly, the mortgage on the parish property was retired and burned at the fall parish picnic on October 16, 2005.

 On October 1, 2012, we welcomed the Rev. Joel E. Hampton, SSC, as our fifth Rector.
 In the following four years (2013-2016), there has been steady, solid growth at Holy Apostles, with average Sunday Mass attendance increasing by twelve percent and our operating income increasing by over eight percent.
 Numerous improvements have been undertaken, including the addition of four new Mass vestment sets, three new Altar frontals, a large crucifix for the east wall of the Sanctuary, the restoration of the divided chancel (with lectern and pulpit separate and distinct), several new Tabernacle veils, a set of Altar Cards, two new sets of Sanctus bells, a new Chapel-sized chalice and paten, new ewers and basins for the Maundy Thursday footwashing, several new needlepoint kneelers, a bas relief of the Last Supper for the rear wall of the Nave, new cushions at the Altar rail, new upholstery for the sedilia, and five new stained glass windows (including windows of the second and third Bishops of Fort Worth), and four more stained glass windows currently in the design phase.
 We continue to welcome new individuals and families into our Parish.
-The Bishop's visit in 2017 will include the Confirmations and Receptions of 10 individuals, the largest such group presented to the Bishop at Holy Apostles since 2001.
+The Bishop's visit in 2017 included the Confirmations and Receptions of 10 individuals, the largest such group presented to the Bishop at Holy Apostles since 2001.
 We look forward, with expectation and hope, to the future to which God is calling us.
 Click here for more information about Fr.
 Joel.

 Commitment and Purpose